 I was converted at 8 years of age, was baptised and received into fellowship at 14.
 I started to preach at 17.
-All this time I never had any contact with anyone who denied OSAS, although I was aware that such people existed.

 While I was in my teens I became aware of the power of sin in my life and sought deliverance from it.
 I had no-one to turn to as everyone I knew appeared to take sin for granted as the normal Christian experience.
 For my part I was deeply distressed by my inability to please God as I knew I should.
 I was especially convicted by reading Jesus' words in the Sermon on the Mount in Matthew's Gospel.
 It appeared to me that other Christians were not interested in holiness so long as they were saved.
 I yearned for freedom from sin.